ethan-ac/ORCASat-TTC-power-amplifier-PTT/USER_GUIDE.md

 ![](/images/ampkey_hier_block.png)

-The "Amp Key" hier block how it should be connected to the flowgraph.
+How the "Power Amplifier PTT" hier block should be connected to the flowgraph.

 ![](/images/flowgraph_ampkey_hier_block.png)

-Viewing inside the "Amp Key" hier block.
+Viewing the flowgraph of the "Power Amplifier PTT" hier block.

 <div align="center">